geotools/geotools/docs/user/library/xml/geometry.rst

 * SRS

   Internally in GeoTools we use real CoordinateReferenceSystem instances to record what the numbers mean.
-In GML they use a simple string called "SRS" (ie Spatial Reference System).::
+In GML they use a simple string called "SRS" (i.e.Spatial Reference System).::

     transform.setSrsName( "EPSG:4326" );